 Five parts of the engine are monitored for service: Oil, Coolant, Air Filter, Fan Belt and Fuel Filter.
-Brush life is also monitored.

 To view detailed information about an item, rotate the knob until the item is highlighted in red.
 The top of the screen displays the number of hours remaining until service is required for the selected item.

 The red/yellow/green bars for each item indicate how much time is left.

 Green = Normal operation